konsnos/AS3_TileMatching/README.md

-AS3_TileMatching
+TileMatching
 ================

-An as3 prototype of a bejeweled-like game.
+An AS3 prototype of a bejeweled-like game built with FlashDevelop.